Trylek12/LSdonations/README.md

 - Working on system so admins can see who donated and what someone bought in the shop.
 So they can add it to their account

 Adding more features as we go!

+# Known Issues:
+- Below a certain resolution has not navigation bar, will fix later - Cole